 d.
 Estimation of fair values of acquired receivables, contractual amounts receivables and amounts not expected to be collected e.
-Proceeds from acquisition of control over subsidiaries f.
-Sales and net loss of the acquiree
+Proceeds from acquisition of control over subsidiaries

 The main components of acquired trade and other receivables are installment receivables and the fair value is ¥31,039 million.
 The total amount of contractual receivables is ¥31,328 million and the estimate of the contractual cash flows not expected to be collected at the acquisition date is ¥289 million.